MateusSpadari/React-Native-Structure/README.md

 > $ npm install

-*Execute a aplicação no Android ou no Ios*
+*Execute a aplicação no Android ou no IOS*

 > $ react-native run-android / react-native run-ios